maximaminima/india-disability-census-analysis/README.md

 # Inference

 1. This graph tells us the states with the maximum number of disabled population for now.
-UP has the largest disabled population, followed by Maharashtra.
+UP has the largest disabled population numbers, followed by Maharashtra.
 Karnataka stands at 8th.

  ![Alt text](dtot.png?raw=true "Total disabled population in India")

+2. Taking into account the states in large sizes, this is the sorted order for states having largest disabled population percentages taking into account the total population of the state.

+1. Maharashtra 2.
+Andhra 3.
+Odisha 4.
+Madhya pradesh 5.
+Bihar 6.
+Karnataka 7.
+Rajasthan 8.
+UP 9.
+West Bengal 10.
+Gujarath 11.
+Tamilnadu

-2. More questions to be added
+3. More questions to be added